Trump says he's withdrawing the nomination of Musk associate Jared Isaacman to lead NASA

 Trump says he’s withdrawing the nomination of Musk associate Jared Isaacman to lead NASA

-WASHINGTON (AP) — President Donald Trump announced late Saturday that he is withdrawing the nomination of tech billionaire Jared Isaacman, an associate of Trump adviser Elon Musk, to lead NASA, saying he reached the decision after a “thorough review” of Isaacman’s “prior associations.”
+WASHINGTON (AP) — President Donald Trump said he is withdrawing the nomination of tech billionaire Jared Isaacman, an associate of Trump adviser Elon Musk, to lead NASA, saying he reached the decision after a “thorough review” of Isaacman’s “prior associations.”

 Trump announced in December during the presidential transition that he had chosen Isaacman to be the space agency’s next administrator.
 Isaacman, 42, has been a close collaborator with Musk ever since buying his first chartered flight on Musk’s SpaceX company in 2021.